Natador/neuralNetworkIris/README.md

 ## Knowledge Resources

 Links to resources which were helpful for the construction of the network.
+Additionally, I received help from friends who have already successfully built neural networks.
+Their help was invaluable for the progress made with the network.

 - [Neural Network Training Using Back-Propagation.](https://visualstudiomagazine.com/articles/2013/09/01/neural-network-training-using-back-propagation.aspx) An article discussing a network constructed in C# which classifies the iris data set.